 Volunteer hours reflect the increasing community outreach being done and the subsequent increase in community support.
 This also reflects the increase in overall preparedness in case of emergencies.

-This key indicator supports Marion County Strategic Goal #4: Proactively plan, review, and maintain a comprehensive Emergency Management Program.
+This key indicator supports Marion County Strategic Goal #2: Provide a safe, efficient and reliable transportation system and maintain vital infrastructure in the best condition available resources allow.
+Proactively plan, review, and maintain a comprehensive emergency management program.